Carlosdvp/carlosv-ninja/Readme.md

 Which will also serve to reduce the dependence on old tech like jQuery and increasingly irrelevant tech like Bootstrap.
 Both may have been a good solution to many problems in the past, but current web standards make these 2 technologies less and less necessary.

+// to run the dev server
+cd my-ninja-project
+npm run serve